 Glimpse: Travels with Captain Griswold, Part 2

-By Charlie Beal
+By Charles Beal

 Featured Image: Letter from Helen Powers Griswold to Robert H. Griswold, Lyme Historical Society Archives at the Florence Griswold Museum